section-engineering-education/engineering-education/content/articles/top-5-docker-logging-practices/index.md

 | --- | --- |
 |
 - A perfect solution when you need to centralize and store logs over a long period.
-- It allows sharing of a single data volume to multiple containers.
+- It allows sharing of a single data volume with multiple containers.
  |
 - You risk losing log data when moving containers to different hosts.
  |